 Bridgeport School is committed to providing all students K through 12 with opportunities to access technology to enrich their learning experience.
 Each classroom is equipped with computers, and students have access to the computer lab on campus on a regular basis.
-Tablets are also used daily throughout every division to support the curriculum.
+Interactive white boards and tablets are also used daily throughout every division to support the curriculum.

 Bridgeport Middle School uses an online reading program called Ticket to Read, which teaches vocabulary, fluency and comprehension.
 Ticket to Read lets students practice important reading skills in the classroom, in the computer lab and at home.
 Students are provided with digital remediation in areas of deficit in English Language Arts through a program called Study Sync.
 Digital access of Number Worlds is also available to Middle School students for math as well as digital access to Moby Max for all subject content areas.
 Students also begin to use word processing applications, email programs and the Internet to explore available options for expanding communication.